kylem314/btbw/README.md

 ## Success Ideas
 - The aim is to create a successful site that can teach students how to achieve verification within their projects and login systems.
+- We'll also aim to have a working login and verification system on our own site

 ## Team Roles